D2-mods/Better-IWD-Pregen/d2-script/readme.txt

 ==================================================
 Updates
 ==================================================
+v7.19
+- Added component: Max summons and traps (EE-only).
+Has 6 options with various max summon or celestial numbers.
+Traps are always set to 999 with any option.
+- SoD + "Items stackable to 999": fixed a random treasure (in BD0130 container 33) becoming 20 items instead of 1 item.
+- iwdee + EE fixpack: fixed a compat issue with the salamander auras tweak.
+The party friendly Cloudburst options weren't blocking the lightning damage if EEFP was installed.

 v7.18
 IWD "Start with items" notes:
 - now also installable on Classic Adventures.
 Also made scripting on original BG2 engine more reliable (other than CA, this is only relevant for IWD-in-BG2).